simple-sifu/playerSite/README.md

   > Setting up admin
   > 1. python manage.py createsuperuser
-  > 2. provide user/password admin
+  > 2. provide user/password admin/admin

   > 1. I have included postman collections in the postman folder under the base dir
   > 2. API endpoints can also be tested using Swagger document, make sure django application is running.